oneapi-src/oneDPL/documentation/library_guide/kernel_templates/esimd/radix_sort.rst

    The ranking takes approximatelly "2 * workgroup_size * (2^RadixBits)" bytes.
    It suprpasses Intel Data Center GPU Max SLM capacity in only marginal cases, e.g., when RadixBits is 10 and workgroup_size is 64, or when RadixBits is 9 and workgroup_size is 128.
-   It is ingored as an unrealistic case.
+   It is ignored as an unrealistic case.

 -----------------------------------------
 Recommended Settings for Best Performance